Welcome to the Elementary Teacher Preparation Program,

 TE301 has two components: a class component and a field component that requires working one-on-one with a child

 (referred to as “child study student”) between grades 1-4 for a total of 45 minutes at least once per week.
+In the fall and spring semesters, this placement is arranged by the Elementary Pre-Internship Coordinator with a local public school.
+In the summer, teacher candidates locate their own Child study student.
 The child can be

 someone the junior already knows (e.g., a relative; someone the junior babysits for; the child of a co-worker; a child the